rimdus/logik/README.md

 # LoGik

-NodeJS module for fast async writing text logs from all workers to the one text file.
+NodeJS module for fast async writing text logs from all workers to the one text file or stdout.

 ## Getting Started